25prabhu10/notes/docs/Concepts/AWS/AWS_EC2.md

     - IP address
     - Security Groups (create a new security group and add it here or use the existing ones) with inbound rules:
       - Type: NFS
-    - Recommended enabling EFS service-linked role using AWS IAM.
+    - Recommended enabling EFS service-linked role using AWS IAM
 11. File system policy (optional)

 ### Mounting EFS onto EC2 Instances